winwu/organize-my-csv-file/README.md

 # The analysis of experimental data results of my lab

-The purpose of this project is to organize the data and convert it to the format needed to facilitate analysis.
+The purpose of this repo is to organize the eeg data and convert it to the format I need.

-This project needs Python 3, Pandas, plotly, have to isntall these packages:
+It's require Python 3, Pandas, plotly...etc, to install these packages:

 ```
 pip3 install pandas